 As a graduate student, you were carefully selected from a large group of excellent applicants.
 We only admit highly qualified students, and we intentionally choose individuals whose interests fit well with the types of training that we offer.
 We intend for you to receive your Ph.D. and to offer you whatever support we can toward the completion of your degree.
 We want your training years to be memorable, productive, and enjoyable - a time of exciting growth and discovery.
 Welcome!

 Jane Ellen Smith, Ph.D.
-Professor and Chair Psychology Department
+Professor and Chair Psychology Department Department of Psychology-Guidelines for Graduate Students

 Table of Contents